 - Reminders on how secure passwords should look like

-- Chart to check if your password is secure enough
+- The chart to check if your password is secure enough

 The Principle of Minimal Privilege